artecs-group/RVfpga-sim-addons/Computer_Organization/Lab1/README.md

 ## Exercise 4
-Given the following C code that computes the factorial of an integer number:
+Given the following C code, for the RVfpga-Whisper simulator, that computes the factorial of an integer number:

 ```
 #if defined(D_NEXYS_A7)